Famous Last Words: “How Hard Can It Be?” Mastering the Art of the Bush Bluff

 “Climbing a tree wouldn’t save me from a leopard… but that didn’t cross my mind at the time.”

 He wakes at dawn, climbs down, showers, puts on his guiding badge, and suddenly, it’s official.
-The story is funny, self-deprecating, and deeply familiar to anyone who’s learned the bush the hard way.
+The story is funny, self-deprecating, and one of those stories that you can just imagine JO in a tree as you listen to it!

 Woven through the episode are classic campfire moments: embellished guide stories, legends who shaped the culture but are no longer around to tell the tales, and unforgettable characters, including one man who casually walked four and a half kilometres carrying a spare wheel under his arm, bartering hats for beers along the way.